Learning in Zero-Sum Markov Games: Relaxing Strong Reachability and Mixing Time Assumptions: Supporting lemmas

 \begin{lemma}[\cite{chen2023finite}, Lemma 4.2] Suppose that Assumption \ref{as:diameter} is satisfied.
-Then, it holds that $\sup_{\pi\in \Pi_\delta}\max_{s\in\mathcal{S}}\|P_\pi^k(s,\cdot)-\pi_\pi(\cdot)\|_{\text{TV}}\leq 2\rho_\delta^k$ for any $k\geq 0$, where $\rho_\delta=\rho_b^{(\delta_i\delta_{-i})^{r_b}\mu_{b,\min}}$ and $r_b:=\min\{k\geq 0\;:\; P_{\pi_b}^k(s,s')>0,\;\forall\;(s,s')\}$.
+Then, it holds that $\sup_{\pi\in \Pi_\delta}\max_{s\in\mathcal{S}}\|P_\pi^k(s,\cdot)-\pi_\pi(\cdot)\|_{\text{TV}}\leq 2\rho_\delta^k$ for any $k\geq 0$, where $\rho_\delta=\rho_r^{(\delta_i\delta_{-i})^{d_r}\mu_{r,\min}}$ and $d_r:=\min\{k\geq 0\;:\; P_{\pi_r}^k(s,s')>0,\;\forall\;(s,s')\}$.
 As a result, we have

-where we recall that $t_{\pi,\lambda}$ is the $\lambda$ -- mixing time of the Markov chain $\{S_k\}$ induced by $\pi$. \end{lemma}
+where we recall that $t_{\pi,\epsilon}$ is the $\epsilon$ -- mixing time of the Markov chain $\{S_k\}$ induced by $\pi$. \end{lemma}

-This enables us to see the explicit dependence of the mixing time on the margins $\delta_i$, $\delta_{-i}$ and the mixing time of the benchmark exploration policy $\pi_b$.
+This enables us to see the explicit dependence of the mixing time on the policies' lower bounds $\delta_i$, $\delta_{-i}$, and the mixing time of the benchmark exploration strategy $\pi_r$.
 Note that, as the margins $\delta_i,\delta_{-i}$ approach zero, the uniform mixing time in Lemma \ref{lem:mixing_time} goes to infinity.
-This bound is generally non-vacuous, as demonstrated by a simple MDP example constructed in \cite{chen2023finite}.
+It was demonstrated in \cite{chen2023finite} that the mixing time of almost deterministic policies does diverge to infinity in simple MDP examples.

-Given Lemma \ref{lem:mixing_time}, we have fast mixing for all policies in $\Pi_\delta$ if the margins $\delta_i,\delta_{-i}$ are large, the mixing time of $\pi_b$ is small, and the stationary distribution is balanced (large $\pi_{b,\min}$).
+Given Lemma \ref{lem:mixing_time}, we have fast mixing for all policies in $\Pi_\delta$ if the margins $\delta_i,\delta_{-i}$ are large, the mixing time of $\pi_r$ is small, and the stationary distribution is balanced (large $\pi_{b,\min}$).

-\textbf{Notation} For simplicity, when $\Pi_\delta=\Pi_{\ell_\eta}$, we denote $\rho_\eta:=\rho_\delta$, $\mu_\eta:=\mu_\delta$, and $\hat{L}_\eta:=\hat{L}_\delta$.
-We also define $c_\eta:=\mu_\eta\ell_\eta$.
+\textbf{Notation} For simplicity, when $\Pi_\delta=\Pi_{\ell_\eta}$, we denote $\rho_\eta:=\rho_\delta$, and $L_\eta:=L_\delta$.
+We also define $c_\eta:=\mu_{r,\min} \ell_\eta^3$.